Study shows software used to predict repeat offenders is no better at it than untrained humans

 As if all that wasn’t enough, it was further found that both the human groups and the COMPAS classifier show a rather mysterious form of racial bias.

-Both tended towards false positives for black people (i.e. they were predicted to reoffend but in reality did not) and false negatives for white people (vice versa).
+Both tended toward false positives for black people (i.e. they were predicted to reoffend but in reality did not) and false negatives for white people (vice versa).
 Yet this bias appeared whether or not race was included in the data by which offenders were evaluated.

 Black offenders do have higher recidivism rates than white offenders in the data set used (for reasons too numerous and complex to get into here), but the evaluations don’t reflect that.
 Black people, regardless of whether the evaluators knew their race, were predicted to reoffend more than they did, and white people predicted to reoffend less than they did.
 Given that this data may be used to determine which offenders receive especial police attention, it may be that these biases are self-perpetuating.
 Yet it’s still unclear what metrics are operating as surrogate race indicators.

-Unfortunately he question of fairness must remain unanswered for now, as this study was not geared towards finding an answer to it, just to finding the overall accuracy of the system.
+Unfortunately the question of fairness must remain unanswered for now, as this study was not geared toward finding an answer to it, just to finding the overall accuracy of the system.
 And now that we know that accuracy is remarkably low, one may consider all COMPAS’s predictions questionable, not just those likely to be biased one way or another.

 Even that, however, is not necessarily new: a 2015 study looked at nine such automated predictors of recidivism and found that eight of them were inaccurate.

 Equivant, the company that makes COMPAS, issued an official response to the study.
-Only 6 factors, it writes, are actually used in the recidivism prediction, not the 137 mentioned in the study (those data are used for other determinations; the software does more than this one task).
+Only six factors, it writes, are actually used in the recidivism prediction, not the 137 mentioned in the study (those data are used for other determinations; the software does more than this one task).
 And a 70 percent accuracy rate (which it almost reached) is good enough by some standards, it argues.
 In that case, perhaps those standards should be revisited!

-It’s not for nothing that cities like New York are implementing official programs to look into algorithmic bias in systems like this, whether they’re for predicting crimes, identifying repeat offenders, or convicting suspects.
+It’s not for nothing that cities like New York are implementing official programs to look into algorithmic bias in systems like this, whether they’re for predicting crimes, identifying repeat offenders or convicting suspects.
 Independent reviews of these often private and proprietary systems, like the one published today, are an essential step in keeping the companies honest and their products effective — if they ever were.Featured Image: Fry Design Ltd/Getty Images

 0